mloef/CodeSignal_Practice_Industry_Coding_Framework/practice_assessments/todo_list_manager/level1.md

 Create a new task using the two string parameters `title` and `description`.

 **Expected Behavior**
-1. If either `title` or `description` is an empty string, return:
+1. If either `title` or `description` is an empty string, raise a `ValueError` with the message:
    ```
-   error: invalid task data
+   "Invalid task data: parameters must not be empty"
    ```
 2. Otherwise, return:
    ```